A History of the Leatherhead Model Flying Club by Stuart Tucker, President

 On 4th July 1987 the club held an ‘Open Day’ and members of the public were invited to see what model flying was all about.
 It was a very successful day blessed with perfect weather.

 Attention to the mowing of the two runways has been mainly in the hands of Frank Bone who has given so much time and effort to keeping the runways in perfect trim.
-There have been occasions when the river has overflowed and the resultant flood in adjacent fields has put flying our of action until the waters subsided.
+There have been occasions when the river has overflowed and the resultant flood in adjacent fields has put flying out of action until the waters subsided other than for those with planes fitted with floats!

 As the years have progressed so has the standard of model flying.
 We have never been a club that had a very great interest in official competitions though those members who have flown at the Nationals have obtained prizes in the various classes.